teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 Starlight cannot rotate about its center like a differential-drive robot.

-Parking therefore requires a sequence of controlled forward and reverse arcs.
+Parking therefore requires controlled forward and reverse arcs.

 ---